stephenmackey/3DHM/specification/implementation.md

 <a name="Section4.2.4"><a/>

-### 4.2.4	Use of PREMIS at Representation level
+### 4.4.4	Use of PREMIS at Representation level
 PREMIS can be used in addition METS at Representation level to record Preservation and Rights Metadata.
 Preservation information can include details of the object creating application via the creatingApplication semantic container and the required rendering environment via the Environment entity.
 Note that if PREMIS is used then the requirements of the CITS Preservation apply and those provided by the CITS 3DHM are in addition to these.

-**3DHM67:** Preservation information for each Representation (e.g. provenance, preservation actions, creating application, rendering environment) MAY be recorded within a PREMIS file located in the representation/metadata/preservation folder and must follow guidelines set out in CITS PREMIS.
+**3DHM67:** Preservation information for each Representation (e.g. provenance, preservation actions, creating application, rendering environment) MAY be recorded within a PREMIS file located in the representation/metadata/preservation folder and must follow guidelines set out in CSPM.

 **3DHM68** Rights information for specific Representations of the 3D model (e.g. copyright, license, other, rights grants) MAY be recorded within a PREMIS file located in the metadata/preservation folder of each Representation using the PREMIS Rights semantic unit and must follow the guidelines set out in CSPM.
 Each individual rights statement (copyright, licence,  other, rights granted) must be held in a separate rightsStatement.
 Designation of the basis for the right or permission can be taken from the vocabulary available at: http://id.loc.gov/vocabulary/preservation/rightsBasis.html which are: license, copyright, statute, other.
 Information on rights associated with the rights basis can be included within the otherRightsInformation PREMIS semantic unit container using values from available controlled vocabularies.